 Since some of the target components may manipulate user-defined types, which are unknown at the target declaration time, these are described using type parameters (type variables).
 This mechanism is similar to the use of generic types or templates in languages such as C++ and Java.

-packageTypeDeclaration

-: optAnnotations PACKAGE name optTypeParameters '(' parameterList ')'

-;

 Example architecture description